serisman/CH55xGrayLink/README.md

 Max reported transfer speed seems to be about 2.9 KB/s based on testing done to date.

 ## Arduino Settings
+First, install Ch55xduino according to the instruction found here: https://github.com/DeqingSun/ch55xduino#installation

+Then, select the CH551 Board (or CH552 Board) and adjust the other settings to match below.

 Adjust *Port* as needed.
-May need to use Device Manager to force the port to COM1-4 for TI programs to see it.
+May need to use Device Manager to force the port to COM1-4 for TI programs to actually see it.

 ![arduino_settings](images/arduino_settings.png)